dhet/debezium-connect-docker/README.md

 * a Debezium connector that monitors the database and publishes changes to Kafka

 ## Configuration
-This image is built on top of the official [Debezium connect image](https://hub.docker.com/r/debezium/connect).
+This image adds a thin layer on top of the official [Debezium connect image](https://hub.docker.com/r/debezium/connect).
 As such, it supports all environment variables listed in the documentation, such as

 * `CONFIG_STORAGE_TOPIC`
 * `BOOTSTRAP_SERVERS`